unosquare/swan/README.md

 #### Example 3: `CanResolve`

-A very handy method to determine if a type can be resolve.
+A very handy method to determine if a type can be resolved.

 ```csharp
 // Using CanResolve to check if type can be resolve